jbirchw1/F2024-CS375/README.md

 # F2024-CS375
 Repository for John Birchwood's homework and coding problems in CS 375 - Design and Analysis of Algorithms at Binghamton University

+## Program 1 - Binary Search
+Program using binary search to find specified values in a sorted array

+## Program 2 - Merge Sort
+Program to take unsorted input and output the same values in sorted order, using merge sort.

+## Program 3 - Heap Sort
+Program to take unsorted input and output the same values in sorted order, using heaps.
+The module includes other associated heap-building functionality.